yuvalmGS/gigaspaces-wiki-jekyll/xap97/custom-data-event-filters.markdown

 space.write(msg2, null, Lease.FOREVER);
 {% endhighlight %}

+{% note %}
-{% exclamation %} The `INotifyDelegatorFilter` implementation class should be part of the space classpath.
+The `INotifyDelegatorFilter` implementation class should be part of the space classpath.
+{%endnote%}